leegao/RegexEnumerator/RAW.md

 2.0 \delta\left(n\right) + 1.0 \delta\left(n - 1\right) + {\binom{n + 1}{1}} - 3
 $$
 Note that this differs from the above since we're enumerating $(0^+1)0^+$ instead of $(0^+1)^* 0^+$.

+#### Caveat

+There are many regular expressions that are ambiguous.
+For example, the regular expression
+$$
+0 \mid 0
+$$
+is inherently ambiguous.
+On encountering a `0`, it's not clear which side of the bar it belongs to.
+While this poses no challenges to parsing (since we don't output a parse-tree), it does matter in enumeration.
+In particular, the direct translation of this expression will claim that there are 2 strings of size 1 in this language.

+There are ways to circumvent this, but I haven't gotten around to tackling this problem yet.
+Therefore, know that for some regular expressions, this technique will fail unless you manually reduce it to an unambiguous form.
+There is always a way to do this, though it might create an exponential number of additional states.